Zero space left: Learn to clean up Mac's hard drive

 How to clean up Mac hard drive space?

-Here are few tips that would help you to unload your hard drive.
+Here are a few tips that would help you to unload your hard drive.

 1. Delete unnecessary apps and games